13nadim/13nadim/README.md

 **Tools & Frameworks**: React Native, React.js, Node.js, REST APIs, Firebase

 ## Ongoing Projects
+**SmartClean** - Python automation tool that organises and cleans your Downloads folder by sorting files by type and logging all actions.
+Built as a learning project designed to demonstrate Python scripting, CLI usage and modular code structure.

+## Personal Projects
-**FitSplit** - a cross-platform workout planning app built with React Native that generates a personalised training split based on a user’s schedule.
+**FitSplit** - Cross-platform workout planning app built with React Native that generates a personalised training split based on a user’s schedule.

 ## University Modules Included